Elektroarzt/simplebus2-mqtt-bridge/README.md

 ## Printed Circuit Board (PCB)

 The PCB was designed with KiCAD using through-hole technology (THT) and surface-mount device technology (SMD) to match the limited space requirements.
+Top layer is 3,3V plane and bottom is GND plane.

 <img width="732" alt="Layout front V2 1" src="https://github.com/Elektroarzt/simplebus2-mqtt-bridge/assets/61664171/f5932b9b-821a-460e-b4a3-818edec00a40">

 ## Mechanics

-The entire electronics assembly should fit into a flush-mounted switch box, resulting in a streamlined enclosure.
+The entire electronics assembly fits into a flush-mounted switch box, resulting in a streamlined enclosure.
 The latch was designed as a snap closure, eliminating the need for additional mechanical components beyond the housing shells.

 <img width="791" alt="image" src="https://github.com/Elektroarzt/simplebus2-mqtt-bridge/assets/61664171/c7216c4d-91a1-4187-8a82-3b373562678a">